Explore

 AI summary

-The historic Karekare bach of renowned poet Allen Curnow is on the market.
-The current owner, Brendan Donovan, purchased the property sight unseen in 2002, drawn to its soulful simplicity and literary connection.
+The historic Karekare bach of celebrated New Zealand poet Allen Curnow is on the market.
+The current owner, Brendan Donovan, purchased the property sight unseen in 2002 and has carefully maintained it for over two decades.

 Over the years the bach grew - it now has two bedrooms and a spacious open-plan living area.